Sports Injury Clinic in Houston, TX

 The first step in diagnosing any injury is a full physical examination.
 An orthopedic specialist will examine your child or teen and explore the symptoms they are experiencing.
 X-rays are usually required as well, and the orthopedist may also require a CT scan or MRI to get a better image of soft tissues that may be injured, such as tendons and ligaments.

-Treatment varies based on the type of injury in question.
+Sports injury treatment varies based on the type of injury in question.
 Once the orthopedist has examined your child, they will create a customized treatment plan based on the injury, your child’s condition, and other factors.
 In many cases, treatment will begin with non-surgical options, such as using braces, massage therapy, and other options to treat the underlying condition while also managing symptoms.

-In fact, the most common treatment option within sports medicine is RICE – rest, ice, compression, and elevation.
+In fact, the most common Sports injury treatment option within sports medicine is RICE – rest, ice, compression, and elevation.
 The player will be required to rest and take time off of sports.
 Ice packs will be used to take care of pain and swelling and should be applied (wrapped in a towel to prevent direct skin contact) for 15 to 20 minutes each session.
 This should be repeated up to four times a day for multiple days.

 Compression involves the use of things like splints or braces, or even a compression sleeve or elastic wrap to help hold the injured area immobile while it heals.
 Finally, elevating the injury above the level of the heart can help to reduce swelling and combat pain.